17 February 2020

 Pianist Rhonda Rizzo shares her top reading suggestions...

-When I was a kid I had two sanctioned escapes: practicing the piano or reading a book.
+When I was a kid I had two sanctioned escapes: practising the piano or reading a book.

 I played and read everything I could – learning old American Songbook standards along with Bach Inventions and reading Judy Bloom, C.S.
 Lewis, paperback romances, and an entire bookcase of Reader’s Digest Condensed Novels.